Sukanya Samriddhi Yojana – Details of Sukanya Samriddhi Account

 - A certificate stating the nature of a relationship with the girl child.
 In cases where this account is opened by the biological parents of the girl child, the birth certificate will serve the requirement of this certificate.
 But in the case of the adopted girl child, this certificate becomes necessary.

-8. A threshold of Deposits: Sukanya Samriddhi Yojana Account can be opened with a minimum deposit of Rs.
+8. A Threshold of Deposits: Sukanya Samriddhi Yojana Account can be opened with a minimum deposit of Rs.
 250 per account.
-A maximum limit on the amount of deposit to this account has been set at Rs.1.50 lakhs per account.
-There is no limit in the number of deposits in a month or a fiscal year.
+The minimum amount of annual deposit required is also Rs.
+250 from July 6, 2018 onwards.
+A maximum annual limit on the amount of deposit to this account has been set at Rs.1.50 lakhs per account.
+There is no limit on the number of times deposits in a month or a fiscal year can be made.

 9. Mode of Payment of Deposits: The cheque or the demand draft should be in the name of the-